gravitational/protoc-gen-terraform/README.md

 - [ ] Extract comments from original protoc file
 - [ ] Add argument to provide custom duration type
 - [ ] Add argument to provide custom imports for target file
+- [ ] Add argument which will represent specific []byte fields as byte lists on Terraform side